Facial fillers (Juvéderm)

 In terms of convalescence…

-since Botox injection is a nonsurgical procedure, the patient can resume their daily activities the same day.
+Since the neuromodulator (Botox) injection is a nonsurgical procedure, the patient can resume their daily activities the same day.
 The injected areas may show redness after the injection, but it will disappear in a few hours.
 Even if it is rare, there may be bruising.
 If this is the case, it is possible to cover them with makeup.

 To avoid any risk of bruising or undesirable side effects, it is recommended to avoid aspirin, anti-inflammatories, alcohol and natural products in the days before the treatment.